-Liquid biopsies have recently been introduced as a diagnostic method from blood samples for detection of molecular biomarkers without the need of invasive procedures.
-Circulating tumor cells (CTC) or pieces of DNA from tumor cells that are circulating in the blood (circulating free DNA or cfDNA) can be found in cancer patients.
-CTCs and cfDNA analyses have provided independent information on prognosis in early and advanced stages of cancer.
+Liquid biopsies have recently been introduced as a diagnostic method from blood samples for detection of molecular biomarkers or very rare cells without the need of invasive procedures.
+Circulating tumor cells (CTC) or pieces of DNA from tumor cells that are circulating in the blood (circulating free DNA) can be found in cancer patients and have provided independent information on prognosis in early and advanced stages of cancer.